pggggggggh/pggggggggh/README.md

-- 🌱 I’m currently a junior at Yonsei University, studying Problem Solving and Full-Stack Development.
+- 🌱 I’m currently a junior at Yonsei University, studying Problem Solving and Full-Stack Development(Especially Kotlin & Spring).
 - 🏅 KOI 2013/2015 Silver, LGCPC 2024/SCPC 2025 Finalist
 - 🔭 SW Maestro 16th (2025.03~2025.11)
 - 👯 How about solving BOJ problems competitively with friends? https://blobnom.xyz/ (from newbies to LGM!)